This healthy cauliflower curry recipe is easy to make, naturally gluten-free and vegan, and made with the most delicious creamy curry sauce.

 Add in the vegetable stock and diced tomatoes, and stir to combine.
 Using an immersion blender, purée the soup until completely smooth.
 (Or alternately, you can carefully purée the soup in a traditional blender, and then transfer it back to the stockpot.
 See safety notes below.)

-Stir in the coconut milk and cauliflower until combined.
-Continue cooking until the soup reaches a simmer (try to avoid boiling the broth).
+Stir in the coconut milk, chickpeas and cauliflower until combined.
+Continue cooking until the broth reaches a simmer (try to avoid boiling the broth).
 Then reduce heat to medium-low and maintain the simmer until the cauliflower is tender.

 Stir in the kale and cook for 2 more minutes, until the kale has softened.
 Give the curry a taste, and season with salt and pepper as needed.